-A third party accountant reconciles the cash account on a monthly basis and she is not responsible for collections.
+A third party accountant reconciles the cash account on a monthly basis and the Administrative Assistant is responsible for collections.

-6. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
+C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
 Observe that the bond or insurance policy for theft was enforced during the fiscal period.

-The Commission does not allow cash collections (only checks) therefore none of the employees are covered by a bond or insurance policy for theft.
+The Commission does not have cash collections (only checks) therefore none of the employees are covered by a bond or insurance policy for theft.

-- 7. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Obtain supporting documentation for each of the 10 deposits and: - a.
+- D. Randomly select two deposit dates for each of the 5 bank accounts selected for Bank Reconciliations procedure #3A (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Obtain supporting documentation for each of the 10 deposits and: - i.
 Observe that receipts are sequentially pre-numbered.